 Whilst other diets tend to be almost a prescription for how to eat a certain way, my rules for clean eating are more of a sensible guideline to help me make better food choices and create longer lasting healthier habits.

-The problem with many other diet plans is that they can be restrictive, and I don’t know about you, but when I feel restricted, I know that it is only sustainable for so long, which is why I like and have been able to stick to a Clean Eating Plan for the last 10 years.
+The problem with many other diet plans is that they can be restrictive, and I don’t know about you, but when I feel restricted, I know that it is only sustainable for so long, which is why I like and have been able to stick to a Clean Eating Plan for so long.

 Is Clean Eating Good For You?